awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ![\[Choosing the EC2 service in the IAM console\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/setup-instance-profile-2.png)

      The console retains your selection even if you search for other policies\.
-   + If you created a custom S3 bucket policy in the previous procedure, [Task 1: \(Optional\) Create a custom policy for Amazon S3 bucket access](#instance-profile-custom-s3-policy), search for it and select the box next to its name\.
+   + If you created a custom S3 bucket policy in the previous procedure, [Task 1: \(Optional\) Create a custom policy for S3 bucket access](#instance-profile-custom-s3-policy), search for it and select the box next to its name\.
    + If you plan to join instances to an Active Directory managed by AWS Directory Service, search for **AmazonSSMDirectoryServiceAccess** and select the box next to its name\.
    + If you plan to use CloudWatch Events or CloudWatch Logs to manage or monitor your instance, search for **CloudWatchAgentServerPolicy** and select the box next to its name\.